1000 yen note

 The ¥1,000 note is currently the lowest value yen banknote and has been used since 1945, excluding a brief period between 1946 and 1950 during the Allied occupation of Japan.

-The fifth series (series E) notes are currently in circulation, and are the smallest of the three common bank notes.
+The sixth series (series F) notes are currently in circulation and are the smallest of the three common bank notes.
 Extensive anti-counterfeiting measures are present in the newest banknotes.
 While the older notes are no longer issued, they continue to be legal tender.

 Former notes

 Series 甲

 The first ¥1,000 note was released on 17 August 1945.
 At the time successive series of bank notes were labelled as series 甲, 乙, 丙, 丁 or as series い, ろ as opposed to series A, B, C, D, E. It measured 172 × 100 mm and featured images of the legendary prince Yamato Takeru and the Shinto shrine Takebe taisha.
 It was removed from circulation in 1954.

 Series A

 A series A bank note was planned in 1946 but never released, along with other planned bank notes.